deqit/PhilipsPM2528/Deepdive/ADC/README.md

 The CPU is the director of a measurement.
 It is in control of the clocksignal, gives a start-signal to the ADC-Control and reads the counter, among other things.

 #### ADC Control (Expansioncard N20)
-This board forms the digital control interface between the microcontroller, the ADC core and the Counter.
+This board forms the digital control interface between the microcontroller, the ADC Analog and the Counter.
 The ADC Control is normaly 'idle', unless commanded by the CPU to perform a measurement.

-#### ADC Core (Expansioncard N21)
+#### ADC Analog (Expansioncard N21)
 Here lies the analog heart of the converter.
 This board provides a reference voltage for the de-integration phase and contains all analog logic for the dual slope integration process.

 #### The Counter